Teddy-2004/alu_regex-data-extraction-Teddy-2004/README.md

 - 🌐 URLs
 - 📞 Phone numbers
 - 💲 Currency amounts
+- 🕒 Time in 12-hour and 24-hour formats

 ## 🛠️ Setup Instructions

 ### Prerequisites
-Ensure you have  Node.js installed on your system.
+- Ensure you have  Node.js installed on your system.
+- Git installed

 ### Clone the Repository
 ```sh